Governmental Support

 Where They Fit in the Ecosystem

 Banks sit at the intersection of finance, policy, and trust.
 They translate policy instruments, SME schemes, guarantees, and sustainability targets into operational capital flows.
 They depend on legal frameworks for contract enforceability and collateral, and on support institutions that prepare entrepreneurs to meet formal standards.
 Open-banking and platform models deepen this connective role by linking banks, fintechs, and regulators through shared data infrastructure[46].
-Banks complement venture capital and donor funds by anchoring financial legitimacy in regulated systems.

 When They Are Most Critical